 This was the biggest Super Bowl trailer of this year

 Of course, this means that for Marvel Studios, the pressure for the future is great and the expectations are high.
-So also for the next film, Doctor Strange in the Multiverse of Madnesswhich tells the story of Spider Man: No Coming Home keep on going.
+The same goes for the next film, Doctor Strange in the Multiverse of Madness, which tells the story of Spider Man: No Coming Home keep on going.

 Super Bowl Trailer